 2. a dietary substance used to supplement the diet by increasing the total dietary intake

 3. a concentrate, metabolite, constituent, extract, or combination of any ingredient described above AND

-intended for ingestion in the form of a capsule, powder, softgel, or gelcap, and not represented as a conventional food or as a sole item of a meal or the diet
+intended for ingestion in the form of a capsule, powder, soft gel, or gelcap, and not represented as a conventional food or as a sole item of a meal or the diet

 4. is labeled a “dietary supplement.”

 This wordy definition essentially allows for a wide variety of substances to be listed as supplements.
 For example, byproducts (metabolites) created during the normal metabolism of amino acids, vitamins, minerals, etc. can be defined as a supplement.
-For example, you may have seen TV commercials for a product called Ensure Muscle Strength.
-This version of Ensure contains a supplement called HMB which is a byproduct of the amino acid, Lucine.

-Likewise supplement companies do not have to tell the FDA when they bring a new product to market as long as the supplement contains ingredients that have been in the food supply for at least 50 years.
+Likewise, supplement companies do not have to tell the FDA when they bring a new product to the market as long as the supplement contains ingredients that have been in the food supply for at least 50 years.
 When something has been around and has been consumed for at least 50 years, it attains a status called “Generally Recognized as Save” – GRAS.

-Does the Goverment regulate supplements?
+Does the Government regulate supplements?

 Actually there is some regulation of dietary supplements.
 DSHEA, which I reviewed above is a regulation.
 Under DSHEA companies that make supplements cannot say that a supplement cures or treats any disease or condition.
 For example, no supplement can make the claim that it treats prostate cancer.
-What they are allowed to do however is make what are called “structure function claims.”
-A structure / function claim has to do with how the supplement is used or appears to be used in the body.
+What they are allowed to do however is make what are called “structure-function claims.”
+A structure/function claim has to do with how the supplement is used or appears to be used in the body.

 Any supplement questions?